 She is survived by her two sons, Brent (and Marti) Duncan of Pleasant Hill and P.D. (and Linda) Duncan of Kingsville; her daughter, Debbie (and Bruce) Loyd of Clinton; four grandchildren, Dustin (and Dana) Duncan of Pleasant Hill, Michelle (and David) Lloyd of Holden, Beth (and Michael) Pate of Pleasant Hill, and Sarah Duncan (and fiancé Kyle Carter) of Kingsville; seven great grandchildren, Josey Pate, Dalyn Duncan, Riley Duncan, Hailee Lloyd, Autumn Lloyd, Hartley Duncan, and Summer Lloyd; three bonus grandchildren Lacie Helfert, Ben Helfert, and Jonah Helfert all of Salt Lake City, Utah; her sister, Linda J. Cobb of Ellijay, Georgia; other relatives and friends.

-Funeral services will be held 2:00 p.m.
-Tuesday, September 7, 2021, at the funeral home.
-Reverend Ernie Cecil will officiate.
-Interment will be in the Pleasant Hill Cemetery.
-Casket bearers are Dalyn Duncan, Dustin Duncan, Riley Duncan, Bruce Loyd, David Lloyd, and Michael Pate.
-Honorary casket bearers are Josey Pate, Hailee Lloyd, Autumn Lloyd, Hartley Duncan, and Summer Lloyd.
+Funeral services were held Tuesday, September 7, 2021, at the funeral home.
+Reverend Ernie Cecil officiated.
+Interment was in the Pleasant Hill Cemetery.
+Casket bearers were Dylan Duncan, Dustin Duncan, Riley Duncan, Bruce Loyd, David Lloyd, and Michael Pate.
+Honorary casket bearers were Josey Pate, Hailee Lloyd, Autumn Lloyd, Hartley Duncan, and Summer Lloyd.

 Memorial contributions are suggested to the Cass County Hope Haven or the Missouri Baptist Children’s Home and may be sent in care of the funeral home.